Views expressed by the host on this program documented to be almost always right 99.6% of the time.

 Because you know what?

-The central focus of my wife is my wife.
+The central focus of my life is my wife.

-Well, there's a whole bunch of people's central focus of their life's the government, and it's a problem.
+Well, there's a whole bunch of people whose central focus of their life is the government.

 Everything they've got comes from the government.

-They get up and they look to wash it.
+They get up and they look to Washington.

-They get up and they listen to what happens in politics in terms of what it's going to mean for them, what they're gonna get.
+They get up and they listen to what happens in politics in terms of what it's going to mean for them, what they're going to get.

 Way too many people.